 Selective issues important and current in the fields of learning and developmental disorders are examined in depth.
 The objective is to enable students to master a significant body of knowledge in these areas and to identify areas of interest.

 Introduction to Classroom Teaching

-A half term of observation and experience in a BC school during which two students work as a team with a teacher selected by school authorities and appointed by Simon Fraser University as a school associate.
+A half term of observation and experience in a BC school during which students work as a team with a teacher selected by school authorities and appointed by Simon Fraser University as a school associate.
 Students observe, teach and participate in school routines and programs.
 Grading is on a pass/withdraw basis.
 Students with credit for EDUC 403 may not take EDUC 401 for further credit.
 Prerequisite: Admission to Professional Development Program.
 Students must successfully complete a Criminal Record Check.
 Writing.

 Studies of Educational Theory and Practice